alkindli/alkindli/README.md

 ![GithubPMDBD](https://github.com/user-attachments/assets/dc6921df-3341-442d-b928-d597527bd295)

 Currently looking at standard volatility and spread of decentralization at 0.7 USD in federal sphere of 2015 super viral topology on MICROSOFT.
 Some continents die originating to understand, something plus never understood.
+That is basically every strategy mathematical library in C language built from MQL in CTRADER parameters I don't know.

-S
+End of time plus one is zero breaches